pablogomez/mejuri-pin/README.md

 ## Libraries
 - Please do not use other JS frameworks, such as JQuery, Angular, etc. Full development in React/Redux is mandatory for this challenge.
 - We would love to see you implement [Styled Components](https://www.styled-components.com/).
-- Feel free to use other UI components and libraries, like [Material UI](https://github.com/mui-org/material-ui).
+- Feel free to use other UI components and libraries, like [Material UI](https://github.com/mui-org/material-ui) if you consider it is needed.

 **Objectives for this coding challenge**
 - We would like to see how you organize and think your solutions in React/Redux.